holochain/holochain-rust/doc/holochain_101/src/conductor_ui_bundles.md

 # UI Bundles

-`ui_bundles` is an array of configurations for "UI Bundles", meaning there can be multiple within one Conductor.
-A UI Bundle is a folder containing static assets, like HTML, CSS, and Javascript files, that will be accessed through the browser and used as a user interface for one or more DNA instances.
+`ui_bundles` is an array of configurations of folders containing static assets, like HTML, CSS, and Javascript files, that will be accessed through a browser and used as a user interface for one or more DNA instances.
 These are served via [UI Interfaces](./conductor_ui_interfaces.md), which is covered next.

 **Optional**